Do you own an electric bike? If so, you know that the battery can be a bit of a pain to charge, especially when you cannot access a charging outlet.

 Use a generator with an inverter

-An inverter helps to convert the DC power from the generator into AC power.
-This is important because most e-bikes use AC power.
+An inverter aids in converting the generator’s DC power to AC power.
+This is crucial because the majority of e-bikes run on AC power.

 Be sure to follow all safety precautions when using a generator